ca-gip/kubi/Readme.md

 [![Build Status](https://travis-ci.com/ca-gip/kubi.svg?branch=master)](https://travis-ci.com/ca-gip/kubi)

 Kubi is the missing tool for Active Directory or LDAP driven company.
-It handle OpenLDAP or Active Directory LDS authentication for Kubernetes clusters.
+It handles OpenLDAP or Active Directory LDS authentication for Kubernetes clusters.
 It acts as a Kubernetes IAM proxy to authenticate user through LDAP, AD LDS and assigns permissions dynamically using a predefined naming convention (LDAP Group).

 Namespaces and Rolebindings are automaticaly created by Kubi.